 The market for Local liquor (Indian-made Commercial Liquor ) is quite big in India.
 Around 2/3 of the Alcohol consumed in India is Local Liquor.
 The most popular liquor in the IMCL category is “Tharra”.
 It is very well known in North Indian Market.

-What is the Name of Desi Daru in India?
+What is the Popular Desi Daru name in India?

-Every Region of India has unique and distinct Desi Daru.
-Local liquor (Desi Daru) is made from the fermentation process.
-Here is the List of 18 desi daru from country.
+Here is the Name of the Popular & unique Desi Daru (Local Liquor) from India.
+It is made from the fermentation process.
+Here is the List of 18 Desi Daru from the country.

 1. Toddy-local liquor of Andhra Pradesh